Image/ artwork from a journal

 Harrison, Rachel.
 2004.
 Huffy Howler.
 In Artforum 58, no. 5 (2020): 182. https://link.gale.com/apps/doc/A612113050/AONE?u=unimelb&sid=AONE&xid=b793170c.

-• For articles consulted online, the preference is to include a DOI or stable URL.
+- For artworks consulted in online journals, the preference is to include a DOI or stable URL.
 Sometimes a suitable URL will not be available, or will be restricted to subscribers to the database.
-In these cases, it is appropriate to list the name of the database used (Manual 14.175).
-Note that DOI is lowercased and followed by a colon (with no space after) in source citations.
+In these cases, include the name of the database instead.